xmidt-org/docs/content/docs/operating/getting_started/index.md

 The orchestration of XMiDT can be quite complicated.
 Please refer to the [architecture](../introduction/index.md) to have a better understanding of the components and how they work towards the bigger picture.

-If you want something up and running now to see how to connect to it use [docker-compose](https://github.com/xmidt-org/xmidt/tree/master/deploy/docker-compose)
+If you want something up and running now to see how components connect, use [docker-compose](https://github.com/xmidt-org/xmidt/tree/master/deploy/docker-compose).

 ## Before you begin